DanaEpp/pwncat-workshop/README.md

 Workshop materials for my 'Introduction to pwncat and custom attack modules'

 ## Introduction
 [pwncat](https://github.com/calebstewart/pwncat) is a command and control framework which turns a basic reverse or bind shell into a fully-featured exploitation platform.
-In this workshop you will get an introduction to how to use the platform, and how to write your first custom module.
+In this workshop you will get an introduction to how to use the framework, and how to write your first custom module.

 There are a few pre-requisites:

 1. You need to [install pwncat-cs](https://pwncat.readthedocs.io/en/latest/installation.html) on a Linux host with Internet access.
 2. You need to install Python3 on your Linux host.
 You might want to also install VS Code. vi is fine. nano is acceptable as a last resort.
-You emacs tards are right out. (ok, ok... you can use that too if you like).
+You emacs wankers are right out. (ok, ok... you can use that too if you like).
 Actually, use whatever text editor you want... who am I to judge?
-2. You need a free account on TryHackMe.
+3. You need a free account on TryHackMe.
 [Sign up here](https://tryhackme.com/) if you don't already have an account.
-3. You need to be connected to the TryHackMe network with OpenVPN.
+4. You need to be connected to the TryHackMe network with OpenVPN.
 You can [download your OVPN file here](https://tryhackme.com/access).
 No clue on how to use OVPN with THM?
 Then you should [complete this room](https://tryhackme.com/room/openvpn).
-4. You need to be attending the workshop.
+5. You need to be attending the workshop.
 This isn't guaranteed to be a verbatim step-by-step lab.
 So you will need to be participating to have any clue what the heck some of these sections are about.
 The repo may be still useful to you, so have at 'er... but you've been warned.

 ## Getting started with pwncat